fiskaltrust/interface-doc/doc/middleware-it-registratore-telematico/operation-modes/on-premise-platforms/windows.md

 # fiskaltrust.Middleware für Windows

 The fiskaltrust.Middleware runs as a service on all 32-bit and 64-bit platforms starting from Windows 7.
-Older operating systems are not supported as they do not meet the legal requirements of a "safe system environment".
+We are following the [.net lifecycle](https://learn.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core) and support the same OSs as the current LTS .net versions.

 | Operating system                    | Support       |
 | ----------------------------------- | ------------- |